Frederick William Sanderson: Building programme

-This vision can be compared to the building program that Sanderson undertook at Oundle over the years, which comprised the construction of laboratories, workshops, metalwork and woodwork shops, a forge, a foundry, botanical gardens, a meteorological station, an experimental farm, a drawing office, an observatory, and a library.
+This vision can be compared to the building programme that Sanderson undertook at Oundle over the years, which comprised the construction of laboratories, workshops, metalwork and woodwork shops, a forge, a foundry, botanical gardens, a meteorological station, an experimental farm, a drawing office, an observatory, and a library.

 The observatory was constructed the year before Sanderson died, 1921, on a school playing field, the Home Close, near to the centre of Oundle town, to house a 4 in Cooke refracting telescope that had been presented to the school by W. T. Carr MP, an old boy of the school.

 The museum was intended to be a "Temple of Vision", containing exhibits that illustrated the progress of humanity, and diagrams and charts of history.
-Its construction was funded by Sir Alfred Fernandez Yarrow, who like Sanderson had lost a son (Eric Yarrow, an Oundelian) in World War 1.
+Its construction was funded by Sir Alfred Fernandez Yarrow, who like Sanderson had lost a son (Eric Yarrow, an Oundelian) in the First World War.
 The project wasn't completed at the time of Sanderson's death, and he wavered somewhat on the name, sometimes referring to his idea as a "Tent of Meeting" or a "House of Vision".
-It's nowadays The Yarrow Building.
+It is now the Yarrow Gallery.

 Curriculum reform

 In addition to the extensive building programme, Sanderson completely reformed Oundle's curriculum.
 He introduced wholly new subjects including biochemistry and agriculture, and restructured the school into Classical, Modern Languages, Engineering, and Science sides.
 The latter two attracted boys to the school who would not have been interested in a strictly classical education.
 He also widened the scope of the teaching of the humanities, geography and history, to a degree unusual for the time.

 In the workshops, boys undertook a range of practical projects.
-During World War 1 they made parts for munitions, and in 1905 a reversing engine for a 4000 horsepower marine engine.
+During the First World War they made parts for munitions, and in 1905 a reversing engine for a 4000 horsepower marine engine.
 Workshop projects were organised as group work, and in the style of an industrial factory: individual tasks were allotted to individual boys, but what they produced had then to be integrated with the output of others.

 A similar approach was adopted for non-engineering subjects, such as history and literature.
 A whole form would be subdivided into groups, each responsible for studying one aspect of a particular subject, whose collective work would be combined to form an overall result.
 Pupils were encouraged to be "Dalton-like", and to pursue original research of their own.
 The senior boys also took part in what were called "conversaziones": presentations to their peers (and others) of practical experiments in the sciences, categorised into physics plus mechanics, chemistry, biology, or workshop.
 These took place in the spring term, and boys who participated were allowed four or five days off all other work immediately before Speech Day, for work on their presentations, although at any other time work was expected to be done outwith school hours.